 We’ve made it simpler to manage permissions for commands in your server.
-These changes will be enabled for all servers on February 28, 2023.
-You can try them out early in Server Settings > Integrations.
+These changes will be enabled for all servers some time in early 2023, but you can try them out early in Server Settings > Integrations.

 Command-level permissions changes now act as an “override” of app-level configurations.
 This makes them function more like server permissions and channel overwrites.